Skip to content

 If no selection is active, it resolves to the whole current lot.

-If Analyze is pinned to a historical snapshot, this helper follows that pinned snapshot.
+If Analyze is pinned to a historical snapshot, this helper follows that snapshot.

 The test_results view filtered to the current selection and enriched with the active notebook what-if limits.